-A user-friendly, engaging online training product that is housed on VisitScotland’s industry website (www.visitscotland.com) and reflects Accessible Tourism Scotland initiative
+A user-friendly, engaging online training portal that is housed on VisitScotland’s industry website (www.visitscotland.com) and reflects Accessible Tourism Scotland initiative

 Be engaging and fun to complete using interactive and lively graphics; vox-pops, etc.